 Now let’s move on to tackling some of those things that are scaring you.

 Money.
 We need it!
 It’s not the reason that many of us chose to be creatives, but that doesn’t mean that your career as a creator can’t be highly lucrative!
 Money is important to living a safe, healthy, and fulfilling life, and not being able to be financially comfortable, is scary.

 You must conduct your own financial assessment and record your annual goal income, quarterly income, and finally – monthly income.
 Strategize how you’re going to meet these goals and how you’re going to increase your business revenue.
 Your goal income for this first year should be realistic and maybe at first, just what you need to pay your bills.

 Recognize and accept that there will most likely be an initial adjustment period for you financially as you get your business on its feet – but isn’t the reward so much more fulfilling?
-There are also many financial benefits to owning your own business as a creator – you choose your own hours, you get certain tax benefits, you have limitless potential to your income, you can’t fire yourself.
+There are also many financial benefits to owning your own business as a creator – you choose your own hours, you get certain tax benefits, you have limitless potential for your income, you can’t fire yourself.
 And you’re in a field that you’re excited about, and you get to be creative every day.

 Overcoming fear of the unknown